keensoft/DataOnOff/README.md

     dataOnOff = new DataOnOff(dataOnOffConfig);
   }
 ```
-* Sending an operataion to the server
+* Sending an operation to the server
 ```javascript
   dataOnOff.sendOperationToServer(JSON.stringify({
       "operation" : "add",